 Many of the University's academics work closely in advisory roles with governments, political parties and NGOs (Non-Governmental Organisations).
 This means that, while studying at Essex, you'll be taught by some of the best minds shaping real political policies and events today.

-Other social sciences
+Global reputation for social sciences

 One reason for this remarkable success in the social sciences is the University’s strength in research.
 Its commitment to research into politics and sociology help these respective departments to keep up with current trends and new ideas, and to shape the future too.
 Brilliant research also helps students, as teachers will typically be better informed and closer to the cutting edge of their fields.